-What is the Deferred Prosecution Agreement Definition?
+What Does the Deferred Prosecution Agreement Mean in Court?

 In the instance of fraud or a financial crime case, a Deferred Prosecution Agreement (DPA) refers to a judge-supervised agreement between the prosecutor and defendant whereby prosecution is conditionally suspended while the defendant fulfils the requirements of the agreement in a set period of time.